intentor/adic/README.md

 ### <a id="monobehaviour-injection"></a>MonoBehaviour injection

-It's possible to perform injection on custom MonoBehaviour fields and properties by using the extension <a id="extension-mono-injection">Mono Injection</a>, which is enabled by default, by calling `this.Inject()` on the `Start()` method of the MonoBehaviour:
+It's possible to perform injection on custom MonoBehaviour fields and properties by using the <a href="#extension-mono-injection">Mono Injection</a> extension, which is enabled by default, by calling `this.Inject()` on the `Start()` method of the MonoBehaviour:

 ```cs
 using Unity.Engine;